-#5 Updated by Mark P almost 8 years ago
+#5 Updated by Mark P about 8 years ago

 I agree that having a Cancel button when editing an issue or wiki page would be nice for users.
 I generally refresh my browser if I think I have messed something up, but that seems a tad clunky.
 Some of my users have expressed an expectation of seeing Cancel too.

-#7 Updated by Evgeny Tsirkin about 7 years ago
+#7 Updated by Evgeny Tsirkin over 7 years ago

 - File cancel_button_for_issue.diff added